CPHS/OPHS Glossary of Terms

 appointed by the Vice Chancellor for Research and charged with ensuring

-that research involving the derivation or use of human stem cells
+that research involving the derivation or use of human stem cells at

-at the University of California, Berkeley is conducted with the highest
+the University of California, Berkeley is conducted with the highest

-ethical and scientific research standards, and in compliance with
+ethical and scientific research standards, and in compliance with all

-visit Stem Cell Research Oversite on the RAC website.
+Stem Cell Research Oversite on the RAC website.

 Student Investigator:

-An undergraduate or graduate student enrolled at UCB who conducts
+An undergraduate or graduate student enrolled at UCB who conducts research

-research with human subjects.
-Student investigators are not considered by CPHS to be principal investigator (PI) on any research project.
+by CPHS to be principal investigator (PI) on any research project.
 Students who wish to perform human research at UCB must

 obtain the sponsorship of a faculty member with PI status.
-A Student Investigator has primary responsibility for the design,
+A Student Investigator has primary responsibility for the design, execution,

-for the protection of the rights and welfare of the human subjects
+of the rights and welfare of the human subjects and adherence by all

-and adherence by all study personnel to CPHS requirements as well
+study personnel to CPHS requirements as well as applicable federal regulations,

-as applicable federal regulations, and state statutes.
-Note: If a student is doing work that is funded by grant on
+and state statutes.
+Note: If a student is doing work that is funded by grant on which

-the student should be listed as study personnel.
+be listed as study personnel.

 Student Subject Pool: